NTNU-IHB/FMI4cpp/README.md

 ### Why should I use this over other C/C++ FMI Libraries

-Because it provides a clean, easy to use API and is easy to install (through vcpkg).
+Because it provides a clean, easy to use API and is easy to install.
 It perform just as good as FMI Library, provides more features and is significantly easier to both build and use.